directus-labs/guest-authoring/next-auth-with-directus/index.md

 };
 ```

-Let's break down the `NextAuthOptions` values a for better understanding:
+Let's break down the `options` object for better understanding:

-- `Next Auth` has authentication `providers` that can be used to sign in a user, this can be using `next-auth` built-in OAuth providers (eg, Google, Github e.t.c), using your own OAuth provider, using email or credentials. tutorial uses credentials to authenticate users from the directus backend.
+- `NextAuth` has authentication `providers` that can be used to sign in a user; this can be using `next-auth` built-in OAuth providers (e.g., Google, Github, etc.), using your own OAuth provider, using email or credentials.
+This tutorial uses credentials to authenticate users from the Directus backend.

-> Note you can always have more than one providers to use for authenticating your users.
+> Note: you can have multiple providers to use to authenticate your users.

-- The `authorize` function performs an async request to the backend auth URL `http://localhost:8055/auth/login` to login the user using the credentials provided by the request.
-If a user is found in the database it returns the user data, else it throws and error.
+- The `authorize` function performs an async request to the backend auth URL `http://localhost:8055/auth/login` to log in the user using the credentials provided by the request.
+If a user is found in the database, it returns the user data; otherwise, it throws an error.
-- The `secret` field provides `next-auth` a secret to use for signing the `JWT` tokens that will be generated when a user is authenticated.
+- The `secret` field provides `next-auth` a secret for signing the `JWT` tokens that will be generated when a user is authenticated.
-- By default, `next-auth` provides it's own auth pages for handling authentication, the `pages` field can be used to customize `next-auth` to use custom pages provided.
+- By default, `next-auth` provides its own auth pages for handling authentication; the `pages` field can be used to customize `next-auth` to use custom pages provided.(In this application, the `signIn` page is the `login` page)
-- `callbacks` in `next-auth` are functions called after the authentication is successful.
-The code above has two call back functions:
+- `callbacks` in `next-auth` are functions after successful authentication.
+The code above has two callback functions:

-  - By default when a user is authenticated by directus, the directus API returns an `access_token` and a `refresh_token`, when `next-auth` generates it's `JWT` token for an authenticated user, the `async jwt` function attaches the `access_token` and `refresh_token` to the `JWT` token generated.
-The function also fetches the `userData` from directus with the `access_token` and attaches the data to the `JWT` token.
+  - When a user is authenticated by Directus, the Directus API returns an `access_token` and a `refresh_token`.
+Whenever `next-auth` generates its `JWT` token for an authenticated user, the `async jwt` function attaches the `access_token` and `refresh_token` to the `JWT` token generated.
+The function also fetches the `userData` from Directus using the `access_token` and attaches the data to the `JWT` token.

-  - In NextAuth.js, a session represents the state of authentication for a user, this include the user details such as `id`, `first_name` and `last_name`.
+  - In NextAuth.js, a session represents the state of authentication for a user; this includes the user details such as `id`, `email` etc.
-  The `async session` function attached custom fields to `session.user` object to contain and `id`, `first_name` and `last_name` as well as the `accessToken` and `refreshToken` gotten from the directus.
+  The `async session` function attaches custom fields to the `session.user` object to contain an `id`, `first_name`, and `last_name` as well as the `accessToken` and `refreshToken` gotten from the Directus.

-That's it, you've implemented the login logic to authenticating a user and also storing it's details in a `session`, you can now use this `session` data to check if a user is authenticated or not and have they have the authorization to view a page or carry out a specific action.
+That's it; you've implemented the login logic to authenticate a user and also store its details in a `session`; you can now use this `session` data to check if a user is authenticated or not and whether they have the authorization to view a page or carry out a specific action.

 To use this `options` object you created, open the `route.ts` file and update its content:

+`[...nextauth]/route.ts`

 ```ts
 import NextAuth from 'next-auth';